alpana-hep/WrCoffea/README.md

 This repository is structured to separate executable scripts, core analysis logic, and documentation.

 ```
+WR_Plotter/ # Submodule where ROOT histograms are saved and plotted.
 bin/        # Holds the main script for running the analysis.
 data/       # Configuration files, all json files, and important logging info are stored here.
 docs/       # Contains documentation markdown.